-Summer is here, which means the kids are out of school.
-More free time as a family – whether that means traveling, or staying home and catching up on yard work.
+Summer is here, which means the kids are out of school and there is more free time as a family.
 As a child, my aunts, Dot and Emily would take us on vacations, either camping, occasionally to Dauphin Island, Alabama, or to visit cousins in another state.
+And that always meant – It’s Picnic Time!

 On longer trips, we all knew there was a magic picnic basket and ice chest sitting in the back.
 It contained just about anything you could imagine.
 Dessert might be just a simple package of store-bought cookies, but the real treat was when she made Peanut Rolls.
 Somehow, the idea of stopping at a fast-food restaurant just didn’t appeal to us.
 Instead, we stayed in a constant state of anticipation on what that magic basket might hold.